Subaru BRZ Interior

 - "Although it has a small back seat, the BRZ's cabin is really only fit for two passengers." -- AutoTrader

 - "The roofline's side curve peaks right about where the driver gets in, so entry and exit for anyone around six feet is easy.
 You'll snuggle right into the well-bolstered seats, which should be as comfortable for long runs as for tight corners." -- Road and Track (2013)

-- "Sadly, those particular features are controlled by a touchscreen interface that's difficult to use.
+- "There's no shortage of features, however, as even the base model is loaded with high-tech items like navigation, HD radio and Bluetooth phone and audio connectivity.
+Sadly, those particular features are controlled by a touchscreen interface that's difficult to use.
 The menu layout requires a lot of back-and-forth commands, and the small virtual buttons are tough to press on the first try." -- Edmunds

-- "HVAC controls are in the center stack, configured with knobs and levers that are large enough that you can easily operate them, even with gloves.
+- "Three gauges are straight ahead, the center a tach with a digital speedo, the analog speedometer to the left, fuel and temp on the right.
+HVAC controls are in the center stack, configured with knobs and levers that are large enough that you can easily operate them, even with gloves.
 No mysteries, no fiddling around." -- Road and Track (2013)